Cost of living · Las Vegas, Nevada · 2026

 How much does housing cost in Las Vegas?

 A 2-bedroom apartment in Las Vegas costs approximately $1,735 per month based on HUD Fair Market Rent data.
-Housing makes up about 19% of the total monthly budget.
+At about 39% of the monthly needs budget, housing is the largest cost category here.

 Is Las Vegas more expensive than the national average?